muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

-amplify local counterinsurgency efforts, the deployment of a unified body of paramilitaries would allow the central government to take the fight to provincial guerrillas and dissidents without involving regular elements of the Ottoman security establishment.
+amplify local counterinsurgency efforts, the deployment of a unified body of paramilitaries would allow the central government to take the fight to provincial guerrillas and dissidents without involving regular elements of the Ottoman security establishment [which later led to the 'alleged' Armenian Genocide]...

 The declaration of the Republic of Turkey in 1923 did not lead to an official change in policy towards immigrants with violent or criminal